geoschem/geos-chem-shared-docs/doc/geoschem-config.rst

 allowed to influence humidity fields.
 These apply only to :option:`fullchem` simulations.

-.. option:: activate
+.. describe:: activate

-   .. option:: true
+   .. describe:: true

       Allows the H2O species in GEOS-Chem to influence specific humidity and relative humidity.
 This is the default setting.

-   .. option:: false
+   .. describe:: false

       Prevents the H2O species in GEOS-Chem to influence specific humidity and relative humidity.

 .. option:: use_static_bnd_cond

-   .. option:: true
+   .. describe:: true

       Uses a static boundary condition.
 This is the default setting.

-   .. option:: false
+   .. describe:: false

       Does not use a static boundary condition.